Many people make the following argument in favor of free will:

 Well, Practical Free Will, or the experience of choice, is like real magic in precisely this way.
 It’s extraordinary.
 It’s powerful.
 And it’s useful.
 And it should not be disrespected.
 But let us not mistake it for the real thing.

 There are things that experiences can give us, and there are things that only reality can give us.
-The difference between real magic and supernatural magic today is that if one needs to move the Statue of Liberty in real life they cannot call David Copperfield to do it, even though he did it on stage in front of hundreds of people.
+The difference between real magic and supernatural magic today is that if one needs to move the Statue of Liberty in real life they cannot call David Copperfield to do it, even though he demonstrated exactly that live on stage in front of hundreds of people.

 And the difference between the experience of free will vs. actually having it is even more significant, as the experience of free will can provide a feeling of freedom and autonomy, but it cannot give us moral responsibility, which is the whole reason the topic is important.

-Moral responsibility is the justification of blame or punishment, and it hinges 100% on the belief that the person in question had the option to do one thing, and then did something else.
+Moral responsibility is the justification of blame or punishment, and it hinges 100% on the belief that the person in question had multiple options and willfully chose the wrong one.
 The mistake being made here is confusing the experience of having that option, vs. actually having it.

 The experience of free will is not the same as free will.
 We have the former, and we don’t have the latter.
-And because we don’t, we have no solid ground on which to base moral responsibility.
+And because we are not able to choose otherwise than we do, for any given decision, we have no solid ground on which to base moral responsibility.

 - Image from the game Choice of Robots.